 |Train frequency||1 a day|

-Trains from Berlin to Madrid cover the 1159 miles (1869 km) long journey taking on average 47 h 49 min with our travel partners like.
+Trains from Berlin to Madrid cover the 1159 miles (1869 km) long route taking on average 30 h 57 min with our travel partners like Deutsche Bahn Intercity-Express.
 Normally, there is 1 train operating per day, including direct services available.
-Travelers depart most frequently from Berlin Hbf and arrive in Madrid-Puerta de Atocha.
+Travelers depart most frequently from Berlin Hbf and arrive in Madrid-Puerta de Atocha-Almudena Grandes.

 Here are some other resources that might have the information you need